 You should be able to find VLI on social media here:

-I’ve worked most of my life self-employed in the area of social / online marketing and SEO for tech startups and local businesses (Linkedin – connect if you like, just say its re VLI), with brief spats of employment, high growth ‘startup’ ventures, events and lots of ‘side hustles’ or mini-ventures ranging from websites and advertising, to eBook writing, freelancing, affiliate marketing, Amazon review sites, surveys, CPA advertising, lead generation, print on demand products (T-shirt design), cryptocurrency ‘investing’ since mid-2017, ‘passive income’ crypto since late-2020 and defi/staking/yieldfarming since early 2021.
+I’ve worked most of my life self-employed in the area of social / online marketing, pr, SEO and growth for tech startups and local businesses, with brief spats of employment, founding high growth ‘startup’ ventures, pr and music events and lots of ‘side hustles’ or mini-ventures ranging from websites and advertising, to eBook writing, freelancing, affiliate marketing, Amazon review sites, surveys, CPA advertising, lead generation, print on demand products (T-shirt design), cryptocurrency ‘investing’ since mid-2017, ‘passive income’ crypto since late-2020 and defi/staking/yieldfarming since early 2021.
 I also have had a couple of investment properties since 2007/8 (yeah, that timing was shit!) and have always been more interested in creating ‘passive’ income streams than any other.
 You can learn more about that here.

-Outside of ‘work stuff’ and #vanife I’ve been a bit of a biker (motorcycles), tend to ride a bicycle more than drive, done some kickboxing, started kitesurfing but covid stopped that (must get back to it!), enjoy swimming in open waters – well, jumping in and swimming a bit!
-I quite like growing things but never around long enough to keep stuff alive, love trying new food/drink, seeing new places and I go to see live music and DJs as much as possible – love a good festival and dote on our wee dog (and most animals tbh).
+Outside of ‘work stuff’ and #vanife I’ve been a bit of a biker (motorcycles), I tend to ride a bicycle more than I drive, done some kickboxing, started kitesurfing but covid put a stop to that (must get back to it!), enjoy swimming in open waters – well, jumping in and floating, maybe swimming a bit!
+I quite like growing things but am never around long enough to keep stuff alive, love trying new food/drink, seeing new places and I go to see live music and DJs as much as possible – love a good festival and dote on our wee dog (and most animals tbh).

-One thing I didn’t do is spend much time on proper financial planning or the future — hey, that big venture or one of those fab side hustles would take care of everything, right?
+One thing I didn’t do is spend much time on proper financial planning or the future — hey, that big venture, property investment or one of those fab side hustles would take care of everything, right?
 Hmmm, maybe not so.